 Whether by choice or by need, homeowners all reach a point where we remodel and renovate our homes.
-Particularly in towns like Seattle and Tacoma, where there are a lot of old, historic homes, remodeling is often a need.
+Particularly in towns like Seattle and Tacoma, and Everett, where there are a lot of old, historic homes, remodeling is often a need.
 When remodeling your home, one of the most important considerations is your electrical system.
 Particularly if you’re expanding your home and adding square footage, electricity consumption needs to be closely evaluated.
 Here is some of what you should know before you start!

 Before you start your remodel, take an inventory of your energy consumption.
 You can do this by checking your electrical billing statements which will have your wattage.
 You’ll first want to take an entire year’s worth and compare them as energy consumption changes with the seasons.
 Next, compare years past to see how much more energy you use now compared to years ago.
 Do this by comparing months.
 This January, compared to the January of last year, and five years ago, etc. We expect it’s gone up!
 This way you can plan for the future as your energy use continues to grow.
 Note that energy use tends to grow exponentially, not linearly!

 Adding Square Footage: Electricity Consumption